webplatformco/project-idrefs/README.md

 - React `useId()`
 - Templating
+- Convention-based namespacing
+- Some management of IDs in a central location

 ### Goals
+- Reduce conflicts that arise from IDs being global
 - Reduce friction of linking to another element for authors, do not require tooling for reasonable DX
 - Improve robustness of element references (reduce broken references)